russell-archer/StoreHelper/Documentation/guide.md

 In my testing of production apps that use `StoreHelper` I found that under certain circumstances (see below), if there's no network connection `StoreKit2` will fail to recognize previously purchased products.
 I was puzzled by this, because there should always be a **receipt** issued by the App Store, stored *on the device* in the app's **main bundle**.
 The receipt contains a complete record of a user's in-app purchase history for that app.

 When an app is installed (or re-installed) the App Store issues a receipt at the same time which *includes any previous transactions*.
 That is, purchases made by the user previously on the same device, or purchases made on another device belonging to the same user (i.e. using the same Apple ID).
-This is a change from how things worked previously with `StoreKit1` where, in order to sync with the App Store and receive an up-to-date receipt, the user would have to "restore" (see **Restoring Previous Purchases** below) previous purchases.
+This is a change from how things worked previously with `StoreKit1` where, in order to sync with the App Store and receive an up-to-date receipt, the user would have to "restore" previous purchases (see [[#Restoring Previous Purchases]]).
 With `StoreKit2`, users don't need to restore previous transactions when your app is installed/reinstalled.

 # Restoring Previous Purchases
 Apples's documentation states that apps **must** provide a mechanism to allow users to manually restore previous in-app purchases.